-I love patience and time.
-Every day when I show up in the gym, I aim to be better than the last day.
-I add a rep or weight more than the last time regardless of how I feel.
+As men, we must learn that patience is a virtue, especially when it comes to training.
+Every day when I show up in the gym, I aim to be better than the last day with the goal of adding a rep or weight more than the last time regardless of how I feel.
 Like compounding interest, your weights and reps that were once small have grown and pay dividends towards your health and fitness goals.
 Your mind is patient if your train it to be.
-This is entirely possible for you, but it requires you to reevaluate your bad habits.
+This is entirely possible for you, but it requires you to re-evaluate your bad habits.
 Your bad habits must become good habits.

 Don’t compare yourself to others, compare yourself to your past self.

 We love to compare.
 It’s our way to measure our reality and effectiveness of our actions.
 If someone is ahead of you, you interpret this as your actions are lacking efficiency and your competitor is doing something better than you.
 When you compare yourself to someone lesser than you, you view yourself as someone who has efficiently done better actions.

 But what if you compared you to you?

 When you compare yourself to others, there is a certain sense of anxiety that can either cripple you or make you better.
 Try comparing yourself to yourself and you get a different reality.
 If you’ve been making progress over time, then you’ll feel a sense of relief.
 For example, you hit a PR not possible a year prior, or you even lost extra fat around your love handles and your partner finds you more attractive.
 Whatever may be, compare yourself to where you were a year ago.
 Are you in the same place as you were before?
 Then it’s time to make some changes that you know very well you should have done years ago.
 Is the progress you’re making effective, or could you be doing better?